Tobacco smoking: Taxation

-In Australia total taxes account for 62.5% of the final price of a packet of cigarettes (2011 figures).
+In Australia, total taxes account for 62.5% of the final price of a packet of cigarettes (2011 figures).
 These taxes include federal excise or customs duty and Goods and Services Tax.

 Restrictions

-In June 1967, the US Federal Communications Commission ruled that programmes broadcast on a television station which discussed smoking and health were insufficient to offset the effects of paid advertisements that were broadcast for five to ten minutes each day.
+In June 1967, the US Federal Communications Commission ruled that programs broadcast on a television station that discussed smoking and health were insufficient to offset the effects of paid advertisements that were broadcast for five to ten minutes each day.
 In April 1970, the US Congress passed the Public Health Cigarette Smoking Act banning the advertising of cigarettes on television and radio starting on 2 January 1971.

 The Tobacco Advertising Prohibition Act 1992 expressly prohibited almost all forms of Tobacco advertising in Australia, including the sponsorship of sporting or other cultural events by cigarette brands.

 All tobacco advertising and sponsorship on television has been banned within the European Union since 1991 under the Television Without Frontiers Directive (1989).
 This ban was extended by the Tobacco Advertising Directive, which took effect in July 2005 to cover other forms of media such as the internet, print media, and radio.
-The directive does not include advertising in cinemas and on billboards or using merchandising – or tobacco sponsorship of cultural and sporting events which are purely local, with participants coming from only one Member State as these fall outside the jurisdiction of the European Commission.
+The directive does not include advertising in cinemas and on billboards or using merchandising – or tobacco sponsorship of cultural and sporting events that are purely local, with participants coming from only one Member State as these fall outside the jurisdiction of the European Commission.
 However, most member states have transposed the directive with national laws that are wider in scope than the directive and cover local advertising.
-A 2008 European Commission report concluded that the directive had been successfully transposed into national law in all EU member states, and that these laws were well implemented.
+A 2008 European Commission report concluded that the directive had been successfully transposed into national law in all EU member states and that these laws were well implemented.

 Some countries also impose legal requirements on the packaging of tobacco products.
 For example, in the countries of the European Union, Turkey, Australia and South Africa, cigarette packs must be prominently labeled with the health risks associated with smoking.
 Canada, Australia, Thailand, Iceland and Brazil have also imposed labels upon cigarette packs warning smokers of the effects, and they include graphic images of the potential health effects of smoking.
 Cards are also inserted into cigarette packs in Canada.
 There are sixteen of them, and only one comes in a pack.
 They explain different methods of quitting smoking.
-Also, in the United Kingdom, there have been a number of graphic NHS advertisements, one showing a cigarette filled with fatty deposits, as if the cigarette is symbolizing the artery of a smoker.
+Also, in the United Kingdom, there have been many graphic NHS advertisements, one showing a cigarette filled with fatty deposits as if the cigarette is symbolizing the artery of a smoker.